briggyx/bank_marketing_analysis/README.md

 - created separate df for the dummies only, saved as xlsx
 - kept separate df without dummies, and only mapping from months (str) to numbers 1-2; saved as xlsx
 - combined the two dfs along column axis so that I can have all the dummies as well as the original columns on one sheet; saved as xlsx
+- set -1 pdays to NaN
+- convert 'education' to integers from strings, since it's an ordinal variable, set 'unknown' to NaN